Gold Academy

 What are your credentials?

-Michael Gold has been teaching and tutoring for over 20 years, has a B.S. in Mathematics and a B.A. in Philosophy from the University of Texas at Austin, and has Texas Teacher’s Credentials in Secondary Mathematics from the University of Houston.
+Michael Gold has been teaching, tutoring, and training for over over 20 years, has a B.S. in Mathematics and a B.A. in Philosophy from the University of Texas at Austin, and has a Texas Teachers Certificate in Secondary Mathematics from the University of Houston, and is a MovNat Certified Level 2 Fitness Trainer (2019; recertified 2021).
 For more information, see the About Me page and the Testimonials page.

 Where do you have tutoring?
 Where do you meet?

 Tutoring locations are, most often, in your home or at a location such as a Starbucks, Panera, Beck’s Prime, local coffee house, or local library.
-We could also meet at home via the Internet.
-(See The Online Virtual Classroom.)
+We could also meet via the Internet, so you can remain in the comfort of your home.
 Where we meet will depend, in part on logistics: where we are and where we can be at a particular time.

 What are your rates?